 Amilia's Light funds the Empowerment Program, which includes the 10,000 Lights Women's Business Centre (10kWBC), a hair salon.
 The 10KWBC offers program participants on the job training, in hair styling, basic customer service and basic business skills.

-In December, we’re graduating our first class of 16!
-This year, we expanded The Empowerment Program by adding a training center, with professional comprehensive training in hair styling.
+We've helped transform the lives of over 50 women so far!
+We've expanded The Empowerment Program by adding a training center with professional comprehensive training in hair styling.
 We also added a second program in tailoring.
-The newly opened centre has a classroom and a small hair salon.
+The newly opened center has a classroom and a small hair salon.
 Program participants are provided with ½ day classroom instruction in either hair styling or tailoring, and students in the hair styling program are able to practice working with customers in the attached small salon.

 We’re dreaming big again!
 A new Health Program